Paris Club: The Secretariat

 The Secretariat was established to prepare more effective negotiating sessions.
-The Secretariat is composed of a dozen people from the Treasury of the French Ministry of Finance and Public Accounts.
+The Secretariat is composed of a dozen people from the French Directorate General of the Treasury, it is led by a Secretary general.

 The Secretariat's role is primarily to safeguard the common interests of creditor countries participating in the Club, and to facilitate the reaching of a consensus between them at each level of the discussions.
 To achieve this, the Secretariat prepares negotiating sessions according to a specific method.

 In the early stages of discussions, the Secretariat analyses the debtor country's payment capacity and provides creditors with a first proposal for a treatment.
 This proposal is discussed by the creditors (whose positions during the negotiation are transcribed in the so-called "magic table").
 The Secretariat is also responsible for drafting the minutes of negotiation.

 The Secretariat also helps to ensure compliance with the various covenants contained in the minutes and maintains external relations with third States creditors and commercial banks, in particular to ensure the greatest possible respect of comparability clause treatment.

+Under the common framework for debt treatment, the secretariat acts under the guidance of the co-chairs (Paris Club and G20 co-chairs) in the same technical work.

 The Chair

 Since 1956, the Presidency of the Paris Club is ensured by the French Treasury.

-The Chairperson of the Paris Club is Odile Renaud Basso, Director General of the French Treasury.
-The co-Chairman is the head of the Department of Multilateral Affairs and Development Treasury (Guillaume Chabert).
-The Vice-Chairman is the Deputy in charge of Multilateral Financial Affairs and Development at the Treasury (Cyril Rousseau).
-One of these three co-Chairmen must chair every meeting of the Paris Club.
+The Chairperson of the Paris Club is Bertrand Dumont, Director-General of the Treasury.

+Co-Chairman is William Roos, Assistant Secretary for Multilateral Affairs, Trade and Development Policies Department.
+Vice-Chair is Shanti Bobin, his Deputy in charge of Multilateral Financial Affairs and Development Division.

+One of these three must chair every meeting of the Paris Club.

 In particular, during negotiation sessions, the Chairman of the Paris Club plays the role of intermediary between creditors, who elaborate debt treatment proposals, and the representative of the debtor country, usually the Minister of Finance.
 He is responsible for submitting to the debtor's delegation terms agreed upon by creditors.
-If the debtor - which is common - refuses the first offer of creditors, the actual negotiation begins, the Chairman acting as a shuttle between the debtor and creditors.
+The Secretary general assists him in the negotiation his team prepares.
+If the debtor – which is common – refuses the first offer of creditors, the actual negotiation begins, the Chairman acting as a shuttle between the debtor and creditors.